 Patient referrals are an important part of helping patients find the specialists they need.
 However, it’s not always easy to find in-network referrals.
-The referral process can be complicated without the right tools.
+The referral process can be complicated without the right medical management tools.
 If you have a robust EHR (electronic health record) system that includes internal provider information and a directory, you can easily find providers within your network to refer patients.
 When patients stay in-network, they have easier access to nearby doctors, communication, appointment scheduling and more.

 Providers Struggle with In-Network Referrals